AnanthaRajuC/Spring-Boot-Application-Template/README.md

 <details open="open">
    <ul>
       <li><a href="https://afeld.github.io/bootstrap-toc/">Bootstrap ToC</a> - Table of Contents plugin for Bootstrap</li>
+	  <li><a href="https://github.com/cdimascio/dotenv-java">dotenv-java</a> - A no-dependency, pure Java port of the Ruby dotenv project.
+Load environment variables from a .env file.</li>
       <li><a href="https://github.com/Antibrumm/thymeleaf-extras-with-dialect">Thymeleaf With Dialect</a> - A dialect for Thymeleaf that allows you to use attributes with a &quot;with&quot; prefix to avoid having long &quot;th:with&quot;-expressions.</li>
       <li><a href="https://github.com/ultraq/thymeleaf-layout-dialect">Thymeleaf Layout Dialect</a> - A dialect for Thymeleaf that lets you build layouts and reusable templates in order to improve code reuse.</li>
       <li><a href="https://projectlombok.org/">Lombok</a> - Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much more.</li>